aspose-svg/Aspose.SVG-Products/svg/en/meta/merger/default.md

 {{<section faq>}}
 ---
-qs[1].name: "How can I merge {{i18n.informat}} to {{i18n.outformat}}?"
+qs[1].name: "How can I merge {{i18n.informat}} into {{i18n.outformat}}?"
-qs[1].text: "Aspose.SVG allows you ??? - online or programmatically.
-You can convert {{i18n.informat}} in real-time using Online SVG Converter that transforms your files quickly and with high quality.
-Upload, convert SVG and get results in a few seconds." qs[2].name: "What ?" qs[2].text: "123." qs[3].name: "Why?" qs[3].text: "123"
+qs[1].text: "In your daily work, you will sometimes need to merge two or more images.
+Aspose.SVG allows you to merge several {{i18n.informat}} into other formats in any way - online or programmatically.
+Online Image Combiner helps you combine images quickly and with high quality.
+C# API provides the Renderer class for rendering and merging SVG documents programmatically." qs[2].name: "In what formats can I save the result of {{i18n.informat}} merge using C#?" qs[2].text: "You can save the {{i18n.informat}} merge result in the most common formats such as JPG, PNG, BMP, GIF, TIFF, etc." qs[3].name: "Why do I need to merge multiple {{i18n.informat}} files?" qs[3].text: "There are many reasons why you want to merge several images into one.
+For example, you want to make a collage or create a new drawing based on several {{i18n.informat}} images.
+You may need to merge {{i18n.informat}} and save the result as {{i18n.outformat}} for easy storage or mailing."
 ---

 {{<import path="/meta/schemas.md" section="faq">}}